- This is a flats and fly only Permit fishing tournament.

 - All fish must be boated, photographed with your own digital camera and/or cell phone camera and released alive.
 A poor quality photo, a partial fish photo, or no photo can completely disqualify a catch, at the discretion of the rules committee.
 (7/10)

-- Measuring devices will be provided.
+- A tournament measuring device, strap and scoresheet will be provided on the first morning of fishing.
 There is no minimum length of fish.

 - Fishing range is unlimited.
 All boats must leave from and return to tournament headquarters each day by water.
 No trailering.